Skip to content

 While a penalty is likely, it is important to remember that pleading guilty often demonstrates remorse, which is seen favourably in the Court.
 As a result, it is not uncommon for less impactful penalties to be enforced, however, this is ultimately decided on the nature of the crime, past criminal history and personal circumstances.
 Our criminal defence lawyers may also be able to negotiate a favourable deal with the prosecution team, provided you enter a guilty plea.
 We work closely with all the clients we represent and offer honest advice if it is in your best interest to plead guilty or not guilty.

-At Benjamin Leonardo – The Defenders, we are some of the best criminal lawyers in Sydney who are proud to hold a 90% success rate on all criminal cases that we have represented.
+At Essere – The Defenders, we are some of the best criminal lawyers in Sydney who are proud to hold a 90% success rate on all criminal cases that we have represented.

 If you or someone you know is facing charges of possessing housebreaking materials, please do not hesitate to schedule a consultation with our expert criminal defence lawyers to effectively assess your case and accurately advise you on the penalties relative to you.